linguawork/ft_inception/README.md

 cache.
 • FTP server container pointing to the volume of my WordPress website.
 • simple static website in HTML,  presenting my "resume sample".
-• Adminer (PHP-admin like tool, but faster.
+• Adminer (PHP-admin like tool, but faster.)
-• Container supervisor service  which shows the metrics of every container in use.
+• Container supervisor service,  which shows the metrics of every container in use.